paullabonne/BayesMultiMode/README.md

 summary(bayesmode)
 ```

-    ## The posterior probability of the data being multimodal is 0.993 .
+    ## The posterior probability of the data being multimodal is 0.993
     ##
-    ## The number of estimated modes and their posterior probabilities is:
+    ##  Number of estimated modes and their posterior probabilities:

     ##      Number of modes Posterior probabilty
     ## [1,]               1                0.007